foxbenjaminfox/vue-async-computed/README.md

   </a>
 </p>

+**Note: This is the Vue 2.0 compatible release candidate.
+For the stable version, see the [master](https://github.com/foxbenjaminfox/vue-async-computed/tree/master) branch.
+This version is tagged `next` on npm.
+If you want to try out this release candidate, install it with `npm install vue-async-computed@next`.**

 With this plugin, you can have have computed properties in Vue that are computed asynchronously.

 Without using this plugin, you can't do this: